-On Stories of Resilience, Sara Blakely discusses how she built SPANX by using humor, solving challenges, and embracing technology as she grew.
+On Stories of Resilience, Sara Blakely discusses how she built SPANX by using humor, solving challenges, and embracing technology.

 Blood, sweat, and pantyhose.
 That’s the combination that propelled SPANX Founder (and Salesforce customer) Sara Blakely to launch and grow her category-creating business and become a self-made billionaire.
 And though she may sit atop a veritable empire now, she worked excruciatingly hard to get where she is.
 She launched the company with just $5,000 of personal savings, overcame numerous roadblocks, and stayed true to her personal values and product vision throughout.